Kitware/ParaView/Documentation/release/dev/AddUpperAndLowerModesToThreshold.md

 Previously, it was only possible to threshold between two values.

-The Python API is also impacted given that the property `ThresholdBetween` has been removed.
-Instead, the following three properties have been added:
+Accordingly, the property `ThresholdBetween` has been removed.
+Instead, the following three properties have been added: `LowerThreshold`, `UpperThreshold` and `ThresholdMethod`.

-- `SetLowerThreshold`: Accepts a double.
-- `SetUpperThreshold`: Accepts a double.
-- `SetThresholdFunction`: Accepts enumeration values `vtkThreshold.THRESHOLD_BETWEEN`, `vtkThreshold.THRESHOLD_LOWER` and `vtkThreshold.THRESHOLD_UPPER`.